-INNOVATION - Innovation writing is very much guided writing and does require detailed feedback on a daily basis This can be from the teacher in NMM feedback, peers OR self-evaluation (although both of the latter should still be stamped by a teacher to show that the work has been overseen.
-It could also take the form of the teacher recognising through marking that there is a general misconception in a group or the class as a whole and they may choose to do some group or class 'red pen time' instead of independent 'Red pen time'.
+INNOVATION - Innovation writing is very much guided writing and does require detailed feedback on a daily basis.
+This can be from the teacher in NMM feedback and possibly peer/self-evaluation (although both of the latter should still be stamped by a teacher to show that the work has been overseen.
+Feedback should identify general misconceptions in a group or the class as a whole and they may choose to do some group or class 'red pen time' instead of independent 'Red pen time' as a response.